 The chance of developing Marjolin’s ulcers from pressure ulcers is small, with one French study finding that about 10% of chronic leg ulcers developed into skin cancer.
 (Other types of injuries may have much lower rates of malignant transformation: for example, just 0.77% to 2% for burns.)
 Furthermore, “chronic” cases can take decades to develop, with only “acute” cases leading to the development of cancer within one year.
 However, due to the extremely serious complications which can rapidly result from an acute case, it’s a risk all bedsore victims’ family members should be made aware of.

 If you’re concerned that your parent or grandparent may have developed bedsores due to nursing home neglect or abuse, it is critically important to have them removed from the unsafe environment as soon as possible.
-You should also talk to an experienced personal injury lawyer.
+You should also talk to an experienced personal injury lawyer from a PA nursing home law firm.
 Your mom or dad could be entitled to compensation for the pain, suffering, medical bills, and other hardships caused by the abuse.
-To set up a free, friendly, and completely confidential legal consultation today, call Philadelphia nursing home neglect attorney Brent Wieand at (888) 789-3161.
+To set up a free, friendly, and completely confidential legal consultation today, call nursing home abuse lawyer in Philadelphia, PA Brent Wieand at (888) 789-3161.